-- Personal data found in the web during crawling: according to the purpose of processing of our products.
+- Personal data found on the web during crawling during the processing of our products

 3. Reasons for the processing of your personal data

-- Contractual basis: in the case of service contracts with our clients, employment contracts with our employees, service contracts with our service providers, non-disclosure agreements, and other type of contracts
+- Contractual basis: In the case of service contracts with our clients, employment contracts with our employees, service contracts with our service providers, non-disclosure agreements, and other types of contracts.

-- Consent: we process personal data related with marketing and sales based on freely given, specific, informed, and unambiguous authorization provided by the data subjects.
+- Consent: We process personal data related to marketing and sales based on freely given, specific, informed, and unambiguous authorization provided by the data subjects.

 4. Reasons and circumstances under which we share your personal data

-We might share your personal data within the Web Shield Group in the context of our Intercompany Data Protection Agreement, which include Standard contractual Clauses, for sharing personal data with Web Shield Limited.
+We might share your personal data within the Web Shield Group in the context of our Intercompany Data Protection Agreement, which includes Standard Contractual Clauses, for sharing personal data with Web Shield Limited.